usnistgov/OSCAL/src/specifications/profile-resolution/readme.md

 # Profile Resolution Specification and Testing

+## process notes

+- new 'resolution-testing.xml' keeps track of unit tests
+- spec is validated against this test manifest
+- it can also be converted into XSpec or other test drivers

+### Test coverage

+Finishing the tests by assigning them to Github Issues?

+### Validating the tests (source/target)

+need a process for this - also Github Issues?

+### Revising the spec

+- validate test manifest against its spec - any broken links?

 ## Providing feedback on this specification

 The OSCAL team welcomes feedback on the work in progress in this subdirectory, whether it be questions, points for clarification, critiques or suggestions.
 A rendered version of the Profile Resolution specification maintained here [appears](https://pages.nist.gov/OSCAL/concepts/processing/profile-resolution/) on the OSCAL web site.